HB-4770

 West Virginia House Bill 4770 — Establishing limitations on the use of artificial intelligence and artificial intelligence technology to deliver mental health care, with exceptions for administrative support functions

-Restricts the use of artificial intelligence in delivering mental health care in West Virginia.
-Operators of AI companions and licensed professionals may use AI only for administrative or supplementary support functions, with the professional maintaining full responsibility for all interactions, outputs, and data use.
-AI may not independently make therapeutic decisions, directly interact with clients therapeutically, generate treatment plans without licensed professional review, or detect emotions for diagnostic or manipulative purposes.
-Requires clear disclosure to users that they are not communicating with a human, and mandates written informed consent before AI is used to record or transcribe therapy sessions.
-Enforcement is by the Offices of the Insurance Commissioner, with civil penalties up to $10,000 per violation.
-Applies to insurance policies issued or renewed on or after January 1, 2027.
+Restricts the use of artificial intelligence in the delivery of mental health care in West Virginia by prohibiting AI from independently providing therapy or psychotherapy services, making therapeutic decisions, directly engaging in therapeutic communication with clients, or detecting emotions for diagnostic or manipulative purposes.
+Operators and licensed professionals may use AI for administrative and supplementary support but must retain full responsibility for all interactions, outputs, and data use.
+Requires clear disclosure to users that they are not communicating with a human at the start of AI companion interactions and at least every three hours.
+Recording or transcription of therapeutic sessions using AI requires written informed consent.
+Enforced by the Offices of the Insurance Commissioner with civil penalties up to $10,000 per violation.
+Applies to policies, plans, or contracts issued or renewed on or after January 1, 2027.

 Summary

-Restricts the use of artificial intelligence in delivering mental health care in West Virginia.
-Operators of AI companions and licensed professionals may use AI only for administrative or supplementary support functions, with the professional maintaining full responsibility for all interactions, outputs, and data use.
-AI may not independently make therapeutic decisions, directly interact with clients therapeutically, generate treatment plans without licensed professional review, or detect emotions for diagnostic or manipulative purposes.
-Requires clear disclosure to users that they are not communicating with a human, and mandates written informed consent before AI is used to record or transcribe therapy sessions.
-Enforcement is by the Offices of the Insurance Commissioner, with civil penalties up to $10,000 per violation.
-Applies to insurance policies issued or renewed on or after January 1, 2027.
+Restricts the use of artificial intelligence in the delivery of mental health care in West Virginia by prohibiting AI from independently providing therapy or psychotherapy services, making therapeutic decisions, directly engaging in therapeutic communication with clients, or detecting emotions for diagnostic or manipulative purposes.
+Operators and licensed professionals may use AI for administrative and supplementary support but must retain full responsibility for all interactions, outputs, and data use.
+Requires clear disclosure to users that they are not communicating with a human at the start of AI companion interactions and at least every three hours.
+Recording or transcription of therapeutic sessions using AI requires written informed consent.
+Enforced by the Offices of the Insurance Commissioner with civil penalties up to $10,000 per violation.
+Applies to policies, plans, or contracts issued or renewed on or after January 1, 2027.

 Enforcement & Penalties